-You bought smart speakers over the holiday.
+You bought smart speakers over the holidays.
 Now what are Amazon and Google doing with your data?

 I recently attended a holiday potluck hosted by a tech-junkie friend who had decked out his one-bedroom apartment with smart speakers, smart lights, and small, infrared motion sensors that looked disconcertingly like cameras.
-Towards the end of the party, after one of the guests disappeared into the back of the apartment, another decided to play a prank.
+Toward the end of the party, after one of the guests disappeared into the back of the apartment, another decided to play a prank.
 “Hey Google, turn off bathroom lights,” he said quietly into a nearby sensor.
 A few seconds later we heard an exaggerated shriek.

 “Hey Google, turn lights red,” my friend joined in, grinning.
 The room was bathed in a creepy, blood-red glow.

-In-person interference—by mischievous houseguests, enterprising parrots, or curious kids experimenting with a parent’s Prime account—might be the most common security problem with smart speakers like the Amazon Echo and Google Home.
-But pranks are just the tip of the iceberg when it to comes to the security of the internet-linked microphones now present in 1 in 4 US households.
+In-person interference—by mischievous houseguests, enterprising parrots, or curious kids experimenting with a parent’s Amazon Prime account—might be the most common security problem with smart speakers like the Amazon Echo and Google Home.
+But pranks are just the tip of the iceberg when it comes to the security of the internet-linked microphones now present in 1 in 4 US households.
 And even as smart speakers become ubiquitous, privacy is the No. 1 concern for shoppers who are still holding out.

-Jason Hoffman-Andrews, a senior staff technologist at the Electronic Frontier Foundation, a digital privacy advocacy group, doesn’t fault consumers who might be skeptical about turning on a smart speaker in their house.
-Most people’s first question, he explains, is “Is this listening to me right now?”
+Jacob Hoffman-Andrews, a senior staff technologist at the Electronic Frontier Foundation, a digital privacy advocacy group, doesn’t fault consumers who might be skeptical about turning on a smart speaker in their house.
+Most people’s first question, he explains, is, “Is this listening to me right now?”
 The short answer: yes.
 Company policies for Amazon and Google—which together dominate an estimated 84 percent of the smart-speaker market—spell out pretty clearly that their devices are always tuned in.
 But they’re not keeping track of every single thing you say.
 Every few seconds, the speakers delete their memory of the sounds around them, unless they detect now-familiar “wake words” like “Alexa” or “OK Google” and begin streaming a recording of your voice to company servers.
 That’s where Amazon Alexa and Google Assistant analyze the audio and identify commands, such as “set an alarm for 7:30,” “snooze my alarm,” and “snooze my alarm again.”
 The recordings are stored online indefinitely, where users can review and delete them if they wish.

 It’s not a bad setup for making sure conscientious smart-speaker owners are aware of what, exactly, the companies are hearing.
 But that’s only if the system is working as designed.
 Wake-word technology is still imperfect, meaning sensitive conversations might still be picked up by built-in mics.
 In 2017, a tech journalist who received an early version of the Google Home Mini discovered a hardware problem that led some devices to make thousands of unwanted recordings.
 In May, an Oregon couple learned that a private conversation had mistakenly triggered their Amazon Echo, which recorded an audio clip of their discussion and sent it to someone on their contact list; in December, the company accidentally sent a German user 1,700 recordings from a stranger’s house.
 A study by cybersecurity company Symantec, meanwhile, found that phrases like “Hey Bobo” and “Okay Hodor” could accidentally trigger Google devices.
 And if your name sounds like “Alexa,” forget about it.